videojs/videojs-contrib-ads/docs/index.md

-# videojs-contrib-ads documentation

-The documentation is spit into two parts by audience.
+The documentation is spit into parts by audience.

 ## Are you building an ad plugin using videojs-contrib-ads?